ai-cam/ai-cam.github.io/_blog_posts/2025-12-09-what-local-government-needs-from-ai-learning-from-practice-in-our-ai-for-local-government-accelerator.md

 ---
-layout: blog-single
-permalink: /blog/:title
 title: "What Local Government Needs from AI: Learning from Practice in our AI for Local Government Accelerator"
-excerpt: >
-  Local councils are exploring how AI can improve public services, from reducing administrative burdens to enabling earlier support for residents, while navigating challenges around data, ethics, and infrastructure.

-  Our new AI for Local Government Accelerator brings together councils, researchers, and the public to develop practical, responsible solutions that meet real community needs.
-date: 2025-12-08T00:00:00+00:00
+date: 2025-12-08
-category:
-  - policy
-image: /assets/uploads/ai-for-ops-blog-2026.jpeg
+cover_image: /assets/images/uploads/ai-for-ops-blog-2026.jpeg
+related_title: Related Posts
 ---
 Last month, we convened local authority officials from across the region to share their early work on AI in public services.